Samuelk-Chase/CS3450-Software-Engineering/Final Project Report /LowLevelFinalDraft.md

 - Convert outputs into prompt-response pairs for supervised fine-tuning.
 - Label the dataset clearly with proper separators or delimiters.
 4. Fine-Tune the Model
-- Use LoRA (Low-Rank Adaptation) or full fine-tuning with OpenAI’s fine-tuning API.
+- Use LoRA (Low-Rank Adaptation) or full fine-tuning with OpenAI's fine-tuning API.
 - Implement reinforcement learning (RLHF) to refine structured output adherence.
 - Train with loss functions that emphasize structure adherence (e.g., token-level constraints).
 5. Implement Prompt Engineering